fdegalez/lncrna_PutOrtho/README.md

 For each module, in there associated directory, a sub-directory named B_results is created and contained all the results for each analysis
 In this sub-directory, an other sub_directory nammed "sp1_comparedTo_sp2" is created and contains all the files associated to the species-couple.

+### Outputs shared by the first two methods

+Considering the two first methods

 ### 1- synteny.bash